 If the situation is more contentious and a settlement cannot be reached, then there will be a trial.
 The judge will decide the issues of division of property, child custody, child support and alimony.
 When it comes to property, the judge has several factors they must consider in determining a fair and equitable (but not necessarily equal) division of property.
 Things like the length of the marriage, ages of the parties, income, and standard of living enjoyed throughout the marriage, written agreements between the parties, and debts and liabilities, among other things, will all impact on how property is divided.

 Similarly, a judge will only award alimony after considering multiple factors.
 The key question is generally whether one party needs alimony, and whether the other party has the ability to meet this need financially.
 Other considerations are at play, and these will affect not only whether alimony is awarded at all, but also the amount and duration of alimony that is ordered.

 When it comes to custody of the children the court will determine what is in the best interest of the child.
 The court will examine the ability of the parties to communicate and cooperate regarding the child, other family members (including siblings), any evidence of violence or abuse, and even sometimes the preference of the child as to custody if they are old enough and mature enough to voice an opinion.
 The court will also need to look at each party’s financial situation to determine an appropriate amount of child support, in accordance with the guidelines.

 If you need more information on how to file a divorce in NJ, get in touch with the Law Offices of Peter Van Aulen.
-With over 20 years’ experience, he can provide you with information in a free, in-office consultation today.
+With over 20 years’ experience, he can provide you with information in a free initial consultation today.
 Call 201-845-7400 to set up an appointment.